-Failing is for winners – Failure is for losers
+Failing forward is for winners – Failure is for losers

 This should be your code.